We envision a future where all children identify as readers and enjoy learning.

 Meet our founder, Alvin Irby

-Alvin Irby holds a Masters in Childhood Education from Bank Street College of Education, a Masters of Public Administration from New York University’s Robert F. Wagner School of Public Service, and a Bachelors in Sociology from Grinnell College.
+Alvin Irby a passionate early childhood educator with experience working in a variety educational settings including traditional, independent, and charter schools as well as nonprofits providing out-of-school time programming.
+Alvin Irby holds a M.S in Childhood Education from Bank Street College of Education, a MPA from NYU’s Wagner School of Public Service, and a BA in Sociology from Grinnell College.